 12. Appreciative Living: The Principles of Appreciative Inquiry in Personal Life

-Jacqueline Bascobert Kelm wrote this book with the intention of helping others find the joy in living that is available to all of us.
+Jacqueline Bascobert Kelm wrote this book intending to help others find the joy in living that is available to all of us.
 Her focus is on applying the AI principles on a personal level, “being it” in your life rather than just “doing it.”

 She wrote the book for audiences who have familiarity with AI as well as individuals who are new to the Appreciative Inquiry model.